The model

 - bash

-run_codecalls.
-Shell history and$X=foodo NOT carry over — each bash call is a fresh subprocess.
-This is intentional; shells are not the right abstraction for long-lived state. - Child processes you start via
+each bash call is a fresh subprocess.
+This is intentional; shells are

-subprocess.run.
-They run, exit, gone.
-Usesubprocess.Popenif you want a long-lived child.
+gone.
+Use subprocess.Popen if you want a long-lived child.

 Fork inherits REPL state

 This is the reason we built REPL persistence.
-When youfork(n), each
+When you fork(n), each

 child starts from the parent’s exact Python process state.